Southern Arizona Communities Income and Earnings Report 2023

 In 2023, income and earnings varied significantly across cities, towns, and census-designated places located in Southern Arizona.
-Hereafter, when discussing multiple cities, towns, or census designated places (CDP) the general term communities will be used.
+Hereafter, the general term communities will be used when discussing multiple cities, towns, or census-designated places (CDPs).
 This article explores 41 of the largest communities within Cochise, Pima, Pinal, Greenlee, Graham, Santa Cruz, and Yuma counties.
 Due to the importance of mining in Greenlee County, we also include three nearby communities in New Mexico.

-Median household income is often viewed as one way to gauge the economic well-being of a region.
-Household income provides information to local officials, businesses, and policymakers about the financial resources available to households and is closely linked to employment levels, educational attainment, and regional economic opportunities.
-Higher household incomes are commonly associated with a greater means of acquiring goods and services.
+Median household income is one way to gauge the economic well-being of a region.
+Household income informs local officials, businesses, and policymakers about the financial resources available to households and is often linked to employment levels, educational attainment, and regional economic opportunities.
+Higher household incomes typically have a greater means of acquiring goods and services.

-Residents in the Corona de Tucson and Vail CDP’s both had median incomes above $120,000, the highest among the 41 Southern Arizona communities.
+Corona de Tucson and Vail CDP residents had median incomes above $120,000, the highest among the 41 Southern Arizona communities.
 Those residing in South Tucson posted a median household income of $33,734, the lowest among communities in Southern Arizona.
-Of the 41 Southern Arizona communities examined, only 12 had median household incomes higher than the U.S. of $78,538 and 13 higher than the Arizona levels of $76,872.
+Of the 41 Southern Arizona communities examined, only 12 had median household incomes higher than the U.S. median of $78,538 and 13 higher than the Arizona median of $76,872.
 Figures 1a and 1b explore median household income for the Southern Arizona communities ranked highest to lowest.

 Figure 1a: Median Household Income for Top Ranking Southern Arizona Communities (2023)